iamkartiknayak/amazon-app-redesign/README.md

  #### The project structure is organized in the following way:

  #### lib: contains the main Dart code for the application
- #### pages: contains the different screens for the application (e.g. Home, Chat, Calls, etc.)
+ #### pages: contains the different screens for the application
- #### common: contains the various widgets used throughout the application (e.g. chat bubbles, contact cards, etc.)
+ #### common: contains the various common widgets used throughout the application
  #### assets/images: contains any necessary images used in the application

 <br>